 Can I bring my dog?

-With the exception of fish tanks under 10 gallons, all animals -- except for service animals -- are not permitted in residence halls or other university facilities.
+With the exception of fish tanks under 10 gallons, all animals -- except for service and assistance animals -- are not permitted in residence halls or other university facilities.

 I lost my room key.
 What do I do?

 Room keys are picked up and returned to the Office of Residence Life.
 If keys are lost the student must report the lost key to the Office of Residence Life, the lock will be replaced and new keys will be issued.
 Students will be charged an $85 fee to cover the cost of having a lock replaced.
 If a key is damaged or broken the student will not be charged any fees as long as all parts of the key are returned to the Office of Residence Life.

 Each incoming student will fill out an application for housing.
 On this form, students should answer the questions accurately so that they may be matched up with a compatible individual for their roommate.
 If a student knows another student that they want to room with, they may indicate so on the application.
 Every effort will be made to accommodate this request, as long as both students indicate a wish to room with one another and their housing applications are submitted by the deadline.

 To qualify for commuter status, a student must live at home with parent(s) or legal guardian(s) and within 25 miles from the university or from his/her co-op, internship, or student teaching location.

 Any full-time student who is married, is the custodial parent of a child, is a veteran with at least two years of active military service, is 24 years of age or older, or has 90+ credits may reside off campus.
 (No married student housing is available on campus).
 Students falling into this category must complete the appropriate form and submit it to the Office of Residence Life.